• Skip to main content

 Rockland Borders I and II

-The large pond in the Rockland Border 1 garden features two stone fountains and hosts nesting ducks in the spring and summer.
-The planting includes hardy gingers, palms, dahlias, canna, fuschias, and bananas.
-The bright flowers and dramatic foliage of these semi-tropical plants, in combination with ornamental grasses and flowering bulbs, bring an exotic flair to the sunny beds.
+Plantings include hardy gingers, palms, dahlias, canna, fuschias, and banana trees.
+The semi-tropical plants’ bright flowers and dramatic foliage, in combination with ornamental grasses and flowering bulbs, bring an exotic flair to the sunny beds.

 Rockland II